lisp-mirror/cl-naive-store/README.md

 within the directories used to persist the data.
 These files helps with the lazy loading of stuff.

-Majour outstanding stuff:
+Outstanding stuff (in order of priority):
+- Do some file locking to protect against basic corruption.
 - Code to redistribute the files of a collection if you change your mind about how the data should be partitioned/bucketed.
-- Data field type checking, is non existant.
+- Data field type checking, is non existant, will only put in stubs for this and leave the rest up to the user.
-- Implement comms with external data stores, maybe as an additonal package or something
+- Implement comms with external data stores, maybe as an additonal package or something.

 In summary this db is relatively fast and small in memory (if used right) but extremely dangerous so use it at your own peril!